MScodi/C-language/Basic/Input-output.md

+# iostream
-iostream: iostream stands for standard input-output stream.
+   : iostream stands for standard input-output stream.
 This header file contains definitions to objects like cin, cout, cerr etc.
+# iomanip :
-iomanip: iomanip stands for input output manipulators.
+ iomanip stands for input output manipulators.
 The methods declared in this files are used for manipulating streams.
 This file contains definitions of setw, setprecision, etc.
+# fstream:
-fstream: This header file mainly describes the file stream
+ This header file mainly describes the file stream

 # cout